Inherited Share & Additional Dwelling: Sch 4ZA Para 16 Legal Mechanics

 Does a trust count as a beneficial interest that triggers the surcharge?

 Yes.
-If you are a beneficiary of a trust that holds residential property and you have a beneficial interest of 50% or more in that property, it counts as an additional dwelling.
+If you are a beneficiary of a trust that holds residential property and you have a beneficial interest of more than 50% in that property, it counts as an additional dwelling.
 HMRC looks at the substance of the beneficial interest, not just the legal title.
+(For interests inherited via a trust within the last 3 years, the 50%-or-less disregard in Sch 4ZA para 16 may also apply.)

 Emma Richardson, MRICS